Banuba/beauty-ios/README.md

 # Getting Started

-1. Get the latest Banuba SDK archive for iOS and the client token.
+1. Get the Banuba SDK client token.
 Please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com).
-2. Copy `BanubaEffectPlayer.xcframework` and `BanubaSdk` project folder from the Banuba SDK archive into `Frameworks` dir:
-    `BNBEffectPlayer/bin/BanubaEffectPlayer.xcframework` => `beauty-ios/Frameworks/`
-    `BNBEffectPlayer/src/BanubaSdk/BanubaSdk/BanubaSdk` => `beauty-ios/Frameworks/`
-    `BNBEffectPlayer/src/BanubaSdk/BanubaSdk/BanubaSdk.xcodeproj` => `beauty-ios/Frameworks/`
+2. Install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) if you don't have it.
+3. Install required project dependencies by running `pod install`.
-3. Copy and Paste your client token into appropriate section of `beauty-ios/beauty-ios/Helpers/BanubaClientToken.swift`
+4. Copy and Paste your client token into appropriate section of `beauty-ios/beauty-ios/Helpers/BanubaClientToken.swift`
-4. Open the project in xCode, open `beauty-ios/beauty-ios.xcodeproj`
-5. Under `General` tab for BanubaSdk target delete the existing reference to `BanubaEffectPlayer.framework` and add a correct location for BanubaEffectPlayer which was copied during step 2.
-6. Run the example.
+5. Open generated workspace (not a project!) in Xcode and run the example.

 # Contributing